michel-leonard/C-Quadratic-Sieve/README.md

 - the `./qs test=1` test offers a 2 minute crescendo up to 200+ bits
 - the `./qs test=160` test offers a minute of 160-bit random odd numbers

+# Memory

+This project only passes allocated memory to **assert**, no additional error handlers are used.

 # cint

 You have access to the source code of **cint**, the lite "big num" library **cint** is designed to :